robmoore-i/suffix-tree-construction/README.md

 implementation here, although the code is close-by to look at.
 This implementation quite explicitly processes the string one character at a time, which I think makes the on-line property of Ukkonen's algorithm quite clear to the reader.
-It stores the inbound edge as part of a Node's internal state, rather than having an Edge class as in my earlier and much more complex attempts.
-The Node class has two subclasses - RootNode and LeafNode.
+It stores the inbound edge as part of a `Node` object's internal state, rather than having an Edge class as in my earlier and much more complex attempts.
+The Node class has two subclasses - `RootNode` and `LeafNode`.
 The internal node doesn't have a particular subclass because it doesn't add much to do that.
 I did also comment the code extensively, because the problem domain is quite complex.
-There is an ActivePoint class which encapsulates the ActivePoint's role in providing constant time suffix additions, by creating and exploiting suffix links.
+There is an `ActivePoint` class which encapsulates the role of the `ActivePoint` in providing constant time suffix additions, by creating and exploiting suffix links.
 Offsets are acquired by scanning from the root node of the tree.